Best Small-Business Funding Options

 |Term loans||6%||Apply Here|

 SBA loans are backed by the U.S. Small Business Administration.
 A few different types of SBA loans exist, but they should all get you low interest rates, low down payments, and long terms.
 However, you’ll have to meet some strict qualifications to get one, which means that SBA loans come with a long wait time.
+But if you’ve been in business at least two years and have good credit, SBA loans offer a great deal.

 Getting a loan with bad credit